Max Kepler Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).
+- Tigers pitchers combine to rank 19th in baseball in home runs given up (87 total, 1.2 per game).

-- Vest (2-0) makes the start for the Tigers, his third of the season.
+- Wentz (1-7) gets the starting nod for the Tigers in his 14th start of the season.
+He's put together a 6.82 ERA in 62 2/3 innings pitched, with 57 strikeouts.

-- In his last time out on Saturday, the right-hander threw one scoreless inning against the Minnesota Twins without surrendering a hit.
+- In his last appearance on Saturday against the Minnesota Twins, the left-hander tossed six innings, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.